About Dexter Southfield

 2017: Dexter Southfield celebrates its first co-ed graduation, recognizing the school’s co-ed Upper School.

-2017: The Kraft Fieldhouse and Arena, including 100,000 square feet of indoor space, opens to the Dexter Southfield community.
+2017: The Kraft Fieldhouse & Fusco Arena, including 100,000 square feet of indoor space, opens to the Dexter Southfield community.
 The space includes courts for basketball, volleyball, and tennis; a renovated hockey arena, including a multipurpose room and seating; dedicated areas for strength and conditioning and athletic training; and several locker rooms.